 Our Career Services office provide all of our Master’s degree students with customized support in their internship and job search needs, including cover letter and resume writing, interview preparation, alumni network connections, as well as facilitating potential internship and job opportunities at major art companies and organizations, such as Sotheby’s, Phillips, Gurr Johns, Winston Art Group, Gagosian Gallery, Paul Kasmin Gallery, Pace Gallery, Hirschl & Adler, Winter Antiques Show, The Armory Show and TEFAF.

-75% of Sotheby’s Institute students are employed before graduation.*
+75% of Sotheby’s Institute students engage in the workforce before graduation.*

 *Class of 2015 Exit Survey, London, New York, and Los Angeles

 Careers open to graduates include:

 Museum Major Gifts Manager, Art Investment Manager or Advisor, Art Collateral Specialist, Art Lawyer, Museum Development Director, Major Gifts Director, Collections Manager (corporate, museum, galleries or private collectors), Gallery, Museum or Collection Curator, Creative Director, Art Foundation Grants Administrator, Art Advisor, Restoration Specialist, Art or Collectables Appraiser, Gallery Director or Owner, Acquisitions Director, Artist Liaison, Auctioneer, Event Producer, Auction House Specialist, Gallery Client Service Supervisor, Cataloguer, Luxury Goods Merchandiser, Art Market Analyst, Art Dealer, Art Broker, Professor, Art Insurance Specialist, Art Tax Specialist, Appraiser, Artists’ Agent, Collectables E-Commerce Director, Research Specialist, Client Services Director, Gallery Sales Manager, Journalist and Art Critic, Wealth Management Art Specialist, Artist’s Studio Manager, Prints and Editions Publisher, Art Press Commissioning Editor.